 where $\phi_\delta' = \phi_\delta - \frac{\pi L\theta_\delta}{\lambda_l}$.
-The integral in \eqref{eq:signal} reveals that an atomic vapor cell is equivalent to a continuous phased array of length $L$, rather than a single phase shifter as interpreted in existing studies~\cite{RydGong_2025, RydNP_Jing2020}.
-The resultant signal current is proportional to the aggregation of phase-shifted signal fields along the vapor cell, where the phase shifts are provided by the spatial phase profile of the LO field, $\angle E_l(t,z)$.
-Due to the configuration of the planar wavefront, the integral naturally results in the dependence of the intrinsic gain $\kappa(\theta_\delta)$ on the incident direction via the sinc function term ${\rm sinc}\left(\frac{L\theta_\delta}{\lambda_l}\right)$.
-As we will discuss later, this dependence fundamentally distinguishes the long-cell behavior from short-cell properties.
+The integral form in \eqref{eq:signal} reveals an essential insight: an atomic vapor cell functions as a \emph{virtual phased array} of length $L$, rather than merely as a single phase shifter as interpreted in earlier studies~\cite{RydGong_2025, RydNP_Jing2020}.
+The received signal current is proportional to the integration of phase-shifted signal fields along the vapor cell, where the phase shift is determined by the spatial phase profile of the LO field $\angle E_l(t,z)$.
+Owing to the planar‑wavefront configuration, this integration naturally produces a directional dependence in the intrinsic gain $\kappa(\theta_\delta)$ through the sinc function ${\rm sinc}\left(\frac{L\theta_\delta}{\lambda_l}\right)$.
+As will be shown soon, this directional dependence is the key mechanism that distinguishes long vapor cells from short ones.